 Deletion of Data

-- Clearing: Here the data on the media is eradicated before reusing the media and at the same time providing an acceptable level of protection for the data that was in the media before it was cleared.
+- Clearing: Here, the data on the media is eradicated before reusing the media and, at the same time, providing an acceptable level of protection for the information that was in the press before clearing.

-- Data Masking: This technique involves removing all the identifiable and distinguishable characteristics from the data in order to render it anonymous and still be operable.
+- Data Masking: This technique involves removing all the identifiable and distinguishable characteristics from the data to render it anonymous and still be operable.

 As more and more people shift to cloud services, the demand for cloud security is rising.
-Thus, it is important that organizations know how well their data can be protected, so that correct procedure is adopted and followed for data protection.
+Thus, organizations must know how well their data can be protected so that the correct procedure is adopted and followed for data protection.